tlaskowsky/cdk-gitlab-3day-workshop/lab-6a/lab-6a.md

 ## Step 6: Deploy and Verify

 Deploy the Fargate compute stack and test the full flow.
+Note: Remember to update the snapshot if you are doing snapshot testing

 1.  **Deploy `ComputeStack`:** Commit and push changes to `lib/compute-stack.ts` and `bin/app.ts` (and `processor-app/Dockerfile`, `processor-app/package.json` if they changed).
 Run the pipeline again.
     ```bash